nest-desktop/nest-desktop/docs/user/setup/index.rst

 This guide provides a detailed documentation on how to install and start both instances: NEST Desktop and NEST Simulator.

 .. note::
    To enable the full functionality of NEST Desktop, you also need to install NEST Simulator on your computer.
    NEST Simulator provides an API Server which can forward requests to the simulation engine.
    In summary, you have to start NEST Server as well.

-   You can find the detailed information on NEST Server in :doc:`NEST simulator user documentation <nest-simulator:connect_nest/nest_server>`.
+   You can find the detailed information on NEST Server in :doc:`NEST Simulator user documentation <nest-simulator:connect_nest/nest_server>`.

 .. raw:: html
    :file: ./templates/setup.html